-The minimum initial investment and the minimum subsequent holding for each Class of Shares of each Sub-fund is as set out in the table below.
+The minimum initial investment and the minimum subsequent holding for each Class of Shares of each Sub-fund is as set out in the table in the 'Charges and Minimum Thresholds' section below.
 These minima may be waived at the discretion of the Management Company.

-Payment for all Classes and/or Categories of Shares, except for Class Y and Z Shares, must be received by the Transfer Agent in the Reference Currency or Class Currency of the relevant Subfund, Class or Category (subject to the payment procedure as detailed under section headed "Subscription for Shares") no later than three (3) Dealing Days (as defined in Appendix C) following the applicable Dealing Day.
-Payment for Y and Z Shares, must be received by the Transfer Agent in the Reference Currency or Class Currency of the relevant Sub-fund or Category (subject to the payment procedure as detailed under section headed "Subscription for Shares") no later than two (2) Dealing Days (as defined in Appendix C) following the applicable Dealing Day.
+Payment for all Classes and/or Categories of Shares, except for Class Z Shares, must be received by the Transfer Agent in the Reference Currency or Class Currency of the relevant Sub-fund, Class or Category (subject to the payment procedure as detailed under section headed "Subscription for Shares") no later than three (3) Dealing Days (as defined in Appendix C) following the applicable Dealing Day.
+Payment for Z Shares, must be received by the Transfer Agent in the Reference Currency or Class Currency of the relevant Sub-fund or Category (subject to the payment procedure as detailed under section headed "Subscription for Shares") no later than two (2) Dealing Days (as defined in Appendix C) following the applicable Dealing Day.